 Helping Chinese businesses succeed in New Zealand

 Chapman Tripp is New Zealand’s leading law firm.
-Established in 1875 and with 50 partners and 200 lawyers across three offices in Auckland, Wellington and Christchurch, we have the resources and experience to advise on all areas of New Zealand law.
+Established in 1875 and with over 50 partners and 200 lawyers across three offices in Auckland, Wellington and Christchurch, we have the resources and experience to advise on all areas of New Zealand law.

 We understand what it takes for Chinese clients to invest and operate successfully in New Zealand.

 Our dedicated China Desk advises Chinese investors and companies entering or active in the New Zealand market through a focused, multi-disciplinary team of M&A, property, finance, commercial and litigation specialists.
 Our senior partners and Mandarin-speaking lawyers work together to obtain the best possible outcomes for clients.

 We have close relationships with international and local law firms in China and business partners on the ground in Shanghai and Beijing, ensuring our clients have the connections and support they need.

 We have produced a number of useful resources for international investors:

 If you would like to subscribe to receive our China-focused publications, please sign up here or email firstname.lastname@example.org

 all three Chinese banks operating in New Zealand – China Construction Bank, the Industrial and Commercial Bank of China, and Bank of China on